-CONSERVATION: Beyond the two focal species at least 25 other shared migrants winter in the project areas.
+CONSERVATION: Beyond the two focal species at least 18 other shared migrants winter in the project area.
 The long-term goal is to reduce the rate of forest habitat loss in multiple locations in Honduras to sustain, and eventually increase, the current populations of priority migrants.
-To date, Southern Wings partners have facilitated habitat restoration, including the improvement of 335 acres of cacao and coffee plantations by planting 9,617 native trees, 38,530 coffeee and cacao plants, and 577 fruit trees.
-Additionally, nine communities signed conservation agreements that secured commitments to protect 4,283 acres of land within the buffer zone of Sierra de Agalta National Park.
+To date, Southern Wings partners have facilitated habitat restoration, including the improvement of 335 acres of cacao and coffee plantations by planting 10,617 native trees, 38,530 coffee and cacao plants, and 777 fruit trees.
+Additionally, 17 ranchers planted 2,000 native trees and are working on grazing management to promote forest regeneration.
 Primary actions involve reforestation, working with landowners on agroforestry and silvipasture, and infrastructure needs.
-Approximately \$247,000 is needed.
+Approximately \$50,000 is needed.
 States with strong biological connections include CT, GA, IN, KY, ME, MD, MA, MI, MN, MO, MS, NH, NJ, NY, OH, PA, TN, TX, VT, VA, WV, and WI.

 IMPROVING MIGRATORY BIRD HABITAT IN COLOMBIA: The country of Colombia is an integral part of the lifecycle of more than 170 migratory species.
 The Colombian Andes have some of the highest rates of deforestation in Latin America.
 In Colombia, it is estimated that 87% of neotropical migratory birds occur in agroecosystems and more than 70 species have been found in coffee systems.
 This project targets conservation action on the eastern and western side of the central Andes.
 Southern Wings has supported work in the Andes for many years including helping créate a conservation corridor by planing more than 500,000 saplings on 2,835 acres.
+In recent years, Southern Wings has supported the planting of over 185,000 trees and installed fencing to conserve over 2,000 acres.
 These landscapes help conserve species such as golden-winged, cerulean, and Canada warblers; yellow-billed cuckoo; and olive-sided flycatcher.
 The project actions include actions to increase connectivity between forest patches, restoration, outreach and education.
-Approximately \$164,000 is needed.
+Approximately \$49,000 is needed.
 Most states east of the Mississippi River and AR, IA, LA, MN, MO, NE, ND, OK, SD, and TX have a strong biological connection to species supported by this project.

-conservation in western mexico: More than 300 bird species, 45% being neotropical migrants, including the thick-billed parrot depend on the Sierra Madre Occidental mountains in Mexico for breeding, wintering, or stopover habitat.
-The projects aims to conserve habitat and implement sustainable forest management practices by integrating habitat needs of neotropical migratory birds into forest management plans using the national forest management policy framework.
-The policy incorporates biodiversity management to preserve wildlife populations and habitats in the Sierra Madre Occidental.
+CONSERVATION IN WESTERN MEXICO: More than 300 bird species, 45% being neotropical migrants, including the thick-billed parrot depend on the Sierra Madre Occidental mountains in Mexico for breeding, wintering, or stopover habitat.
+The projects aims to protect, restore, and manage mixed coniferous forests and monitor neotropical migratory birds.